header-langage

 His most representative tool is the Bitcoin Misery Index (BMI) — a "market sentiment index" designed by himself, which quantifies the market's "misery index" by integrating data such as trading volume, returns, and volatility.

-The greatest significance of this index is not in predicting price movements, but in providing "data endorsement" for his bullish statements.
-For example: when the BMI is extremely low (<27), he will say "This is the dip-buying opportunity for long-term holders"; when the BMI is extremely high (>80), he will instead say "This represents the onset of a structural bull market"; if the price drops, he will say "Sentiment has not fully unwound"; if the price rises, he will say "On-chain structure is repairing."
+The greatest significance of this index is not in predicting price movements, but in providing "data endorsement" for his bullish calls.
+For example: when the BMI is extremely low (<27), he will say "This is the bottoming opportunity for long-term holders"; when the BMI is extremely high (>80), he will instead say "This indicates that a structural bull market has arrived"; if the price falls, he will say "Sentiment has not been fully released"; if the price rises, he will say "On-chain structures are repairing."

-Whether it's a rise or fall, he always has something to say; no matter how the market is doing, he can always be bullish.
+Regardless of price movements, he always has something to say; no matter the market conditions, he can always make bullish calls.

 Tom Lee Image Source: coingape